RType 1.2

 1. Clone the repository with the submodules.

-git clone --recurse-submodules
+git clone --recurse-submodules https://github.com/NexoEngine/game-engine.git NEXO-Engine

 2. Run cmake to generate the build files.

-Using cmake presets (automatic)
+Option1: Using CMake presets (automatic) [Recommended]

-cmake --workflow --present=build-debug
+cmake --workflow --preset=build-debug

 [!NOTE] There are several presets available: build-debug, build-release, build-coverage, minimal-build, test-debug, and test-coverage.